America is turning 250 — and there’s no better place to celebrate than the Mississippi Gulf Coast.

 However, the Revolutionary War’s ripple effects eventually reached the region.
 A small number of veterans who fought for American independence would later migrate to Mississippi, bringing with them stories and influence that contributed to the shaping of the state’s early identity.

-This unique historical context is part of what makes the Mississippi Gulf Coast a distinct and meaningful place to reflect on the nation’s 250-year journey — from frontier outpost to proud part of the United States
+This unique historical context is part of what makes the Mississippi Gulf Coast a distinct and meaningful place to reflect on the nation’s 250-year journey — from frontier outpost to proud part of the United States.

 🇺🇸 How Many Soldiers Lost Their Lives Fighting for the U.S. in the Revolutionary War?